gvwilson/sdxpy/en/src/cache/index.md

     -   Can we find files we've added?
 -   Note: so far it's up to the user to remember the mapping between `name.txt` and `abcd1234`
     -   We'll fix this soon

+## A Limited Cache  {: #cache-limit}

+-   Next step is to store all the files remotely and only store a few locally
+-   We will simulate cloud storage using a second directory on our own machine
+-   And put a limit on the size of the local cache
+    -   Should be based on total size of files
+    -   For simplicity, we will limit it by the number of files
+-   `CacheLimited` has two copies of `abcd1234.cache`
+    -   One in the cache directory (which will be present in the final system)
+    -   One in the archive directory (which will probably be remote in the final system)
+-   If we add a file when the cache is full
+    -   Delete a file from the cache
+    -   Add the new file to the cache
+    -   Add it to archival storage
+-   If we try to access a file that isn't in the cache when the cache is full
+    -   Delete a file from the cache
+    -   Copy the file from archival storage to the cache
+-   Where does the index live?
+    -   For the moment we'll keep a single copy in the archive directory